 This collaboration is with TATA steel Europe in Ijmuiden (the Netherlands), Delft University of Technology, Eindhoven University of Technology, University of Twente and the Max Planck Institut für Eisenforschung in Düsseldorf (Germany).

 16 PhD students will work closely together 70% of their time as a group on site at Tata Steel R&D in IJmuiden.
 Together they will build the digital twin.
 It is expected that many of the involved PhD students will develop extremely useful knowledge and skills across the process chain and at multiple length scales, which makes them very attractive candidates for top positions in steel industry.
-For more information on each vacancy, click here.
+These are the projects that are being worked on.

 - Effect of Retained Austenite on macroscopic material behaviour